 - facts, features, or other benefits you may want them to briefly highlight (and how they used them)

-4. Video is Ideal for Mobile Viewing
+4. Video Is Ideal For Mobile Viewing

 Every day we’re bombarded by distractions from every angle.
 It’s hard to grab people’s attention, especially when they’re on the go.
 On mobile, our attention span is even shorter.
-Couple that with the fact that it’s much easier to watch a quick mobile video than to read an article on a smaller screen, and you’ve got more than enough reason to include strategically placed videos on the key parts of your site.
+Couple that with the fact that it’s much easier to watch a quick mobile video than to read an article on a small screen, and you’ve got more than enough reason to include strategically placed videos on the key parts of your site.

 Explainer videos/how-to videos are perfect for support documentation, especially if you sell something digital, such as a software program, desktop application, plugin, etc. As such, having these valuable assets on hand empowers your customers to help themselves, improving their overall experience with your brand and increasing retention.
 You can create several videos and group them together in a support section on your site.
 Show your customers exactly how your product works by recording a screen share of you using it to carry out typical tasks that a new user would need to understand.

-6. Use Social Videos
+6. Social Videos Broaden Your Reach

 People search for content in a variety of ways, so it pays to make “social videos” part of your video marketing strategy.
 Most of the below social channels allow live streams—with varying capabilities.
 Live streams are a type of video where you interact with your audience in real-time and share insider content, breaking news, off-the-cuff insights, and other personal, unscripted content.

 With Twitter, you can share native videos or create live videos using Periscope (their in-app extension).
 Videos automatically play as the viewer scrolls over them, grabbing the viewers’ attention immediately.
 Twitter also encourages short videos (140 seconds), so if you are planning on creating a video marketing campaign on Twitter, you’ll likely want to design your videos specifically for Twitter to pack a lot of punch into those precious seconds.